devarnab/angular-simple-crud/README.md

 - it keeps a counter into it so that if multiple action triggers loader then it will show loading animation till all are not resolved.
 - created a simple toast message component to show success, info, warning or error type messages.

+### Accessibility
+- The application is fully accessible with keyboard only

 ## Component Structure

 ```